 I have quite a few more later AC and AF types, and there are also germanium power transistors in the AD series.

-As well as normal diodes, TFK made several quadruple diode types such as this AAY18.
+In addition to single diodes, TFK made several quadruple diode types such as this AAY18.
 These are intended for use in modulators.
-They look like they are simply sets of normal miniature diodes potted in plastic.
+They look like they are simply sets of normal miniature glass-bodied diodes potted in plastic.

-So does the uniquely-prefixed ACZ10.
-I am looking for an example of this type.
+So do the ACZ10, the AFZ10 and the ASZ10.
+The ASZ30 (shown) has the glass body but no heatsink fin.
+I am looking for examples of all of these types except ASZ30.
 If you know where I can obtain any, or have have some for sale or trade, please

 Telefunken made a number of germanium power transistors in the AD series, including: